chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 ##### Non-maskable interrupts

-<TODO> 0p8 describe a register bank that may be used to dynamically configure the NMI reset vector. (i.e., where the PC resets to).
+Caliptra's RISC-V processor has access to an internal register that allows configuration of the Non-Maskable Interrupt vector.
+When an NMI occurs, the program counter will jump to the address indicated by the contents of this register.
+Refer to [NMI Vector](https://chipsalliance.github.io/caliptra-rtl/main/internal-regs/?p=clp.soc_ifc_reg.internal_nmi_vector) for official documentation.

 ##### External interrupts